13Karl/CUDA-Image-and-Video-codec/README.md

 First of all, all these instructions correspond to the Visual Studio Community 2019 version.
 Maybe in future versions, some or all of this steps will not be necessary.

-We will first download the git repository and then will navigate to CUDA_ImCod and open the CUDA_ImCod.sln file.
+We will first download the git repository and open it.
+There, before opening the CUDA_ImCod.sln file, you will need to navigate to CUDA_ImCod folder and update the file called CUDA_ImCod.vcxproj via your preferred editor, more specifically the sections where the CUDA props and targets are addressed:

+- Line 120: <Import Project="$(VCTargetsPath)\BuildCustomizations\CUDA 10.2.props" />

+- Line 236: <Import Project="$(VCTargetsPath)\BuildCustomizations\CUDA 10.2.targets" />

+Replacing 10.2 with the CUDA version you have installed in your system (at the time of writing this guide, the latest version is 11.4).

+Now is the time to open the CUDA_ImCod.sln file.
 Visual studio will popup, and, depending on the version used, it could prompt to update the solution to a newer version.
 Just accept the suggestion.
 Once you are in the solution, right-click on the CUDA_ImCod solution and click on properties.

 In the properties window, navigate to the **“VC++ Directories”** and modify the **“Include Directories”**, changing the **“cub”** folder (or appending it to the end if the cub folder is not there already) to the one where you have your cub implementation (https://nvlabs.github.io/cub/).
 It is included as well within the source code of this project.